excitno/agent-directory/docs/contributing.md

 ## Naming standards

-- Use snake-case for service/app names where applicable.
+- Use kebab-case for service/app names where applicable.
 - Use kebab-case IDs in frontmatter (for example `my-skill-id`).
 - Keep file names clear and domain-specific.